squidfunk/mkdocs-material/docs/setup/setting-up-versioning.md

 Make sure one alias matches the [default version], as this is where users are redirected to.

+(We do not currently provide support for displaying a custom banner for pre-release versions of your documentation.
+However, you are welcome to try implementing the custom solutions described in [this thread](https://github.com/squidfunk/mkdocs-material/discussions/5803).)

   [theme extension]: ../customization.md#extending-the-theme
   [overriding blocks]: ../customization.md#overriding-blocks
   [Version warning preview]: ../assets/screenshots/version-warning.png